Ishmael: Descendants

 Ishmael also had one known daughter, Mahalath or Basemath, the third wife of Esau.

-Abraham's corpse was not buried until Ishmael was sent news and after his arrival at the burial.
+Later life

+When Abraham died, Ishmael returned to join Isaac for the burial of their father's body.
+(Note: Albert Barnes notes the absence of Keturah's six sons, Ishmael's half-brothers, from the account of Abraham's burial.)
 Ishmael died at the age of 137.

 In various traditions

 Historians and academics in the field of source criticism believe that the stories of Ishmael belong to the three strata of J, or Yahwist source, the P, or Priestly source, and the E, or Elohist source (See Documentary hypothesis).
 For example, the narration in is of J type and the narration in is of E type.
 Genesis 25 would have been added during the Persian Period by the Priestly source, who attributed the known Ishmaelite (Shumu'ilu) Tribes as the names of the sons of Ishmael, although the narrative and name of Ishmael himself preceded this.

 Jewish and Islamic traditions consider Ishmael to be the ancestor of Arabs.